Subcutaneous fluids are fluids given under the skin. This means they can

 see how your cat manages, but do it slowly.

-Fluids are not a benign treatment and more is not always better - giving
+Fluids are not a benign treatment and more is not always better; in fact, giving

 too much fluid can be dangerous.
 Unfortunately I have noticed that some